Professional Learning

 5. Treasure chest

-Small, fun prizes are an affordable and easy way to reward students who meet your expectations.
-Invest in a little treasure chest, and fill it with things like stickers, small toys, pencils, and slime.
+Having students chose a small, fun prize from a treasure chest is another way to reward meeting bus expectations.
+A treasure chest can be fill with affordable items like stickers, small toys, and pencils.
 At the end of each bus ride, the students who behaved can choose a prize from the chest.
-You can also implement this strategy on a weekly or monthly basis instead.
+This strategy can be implemented on a weekly or monthly basis instead.

 6. Points contest

 Sometimes, the best way to get kids interested in improving their behavior is to make it a game.
-One simple way you can do this is to start a points contest.
+One simple way to do this is by starting a points contest.
 Students are split up into teams and given target behaviors to show while riding the bus.
-On the days when an entire team shows good actions and doesn’t misbehave, they are rewarded with a point.
+On the days when an entire team shows positive behavior, they are rewarded with a point.
 At the end of the game, the team with the most points wins a prize.

 How it works:

-• First, split the bus up into teams.
-Let children choose their teams or split teams down the middle based on where students are sitting.
+• First, the bus riders are split up into teams.
+Students can choose their teams or be split into teams based on where they are sitting.

-• Then, explain the rules of the game.
+• Then, the rules of the game are explained, for example, "Today we are working on using quiet voices.
+The team with the quietest voice wins."
 It is important to emphasize that all students are in this together.
 If one person violates the rules, the entire team loses its points for the day.

-The prize that is won at the end of the game should be highly valuable to all students on the bus.
-Naturally, this may vary depending on the age level of your riders.
-It doesn’t matter how big or small the prize itself is; it only matters that your students are interested and motivated to be the winner.
+The prize that is won at the end of the game should be highly valuable to most students on the bus.
+Naturally, this may vary depending on the age level of the bus riders.

-If at first you struggle to get kids on board with this new PBIS system, don’t be discouraged.
+If at first is is a struggle to get kids on board with this new PBIS system, don’t be discouraged.
 It takes time and effort to get everyone on the same page and interested in being involved.
 Not every strategy will work for every school bus, and that’s okay.
-All you need to succeed is one effective incentive.
 The key is to never stop trying.

 This article was adapted from a blog post initially developed by the education technology company Classcraft, which was acquired by HMH in 2023.
 The views expressed in this article are those of the author and do not necessarily represent those of HMH.